jccrosby/smart-ai-adoption/slides.md

 <!--
 AI in Requirements Engineering

-- Natural language processing and LLMs for eliciting, analyzing, and validating requirements.
+- Natural language processing and LLMs to generate, analyze, and validate requirements.
-- Generating user stories and initial system models.
+- This can be as simple as generating user stories or using AI to generate full-blown system models.
 - **LEAP:**
-  - **Learn:** Analyze requirements for ambiguity using NLP.
+  - **Learn:** We've identified that we'd like to analyze requirements for ambiguity using NLP.
   - **Experiment:** Use NLP to analyze a small set of user stories.
   - **Assess:** Gather feedback on improved clarity.
   - **Propagate:** Scale use of validated NLP tools.
+Distribute the tools to whoever needs them for this process.
+    - We'll also want to consider training and onboarding etc.
 -->

 ---